 -with Chunxiao Lu (Canterbury) and Yuyang Zhang (USYD)

-Summary: Long-horizon investors seek exposure to environmental regulatory risk while short-horizon investors avoid it, and their opposing responses offset in their impact on stock prices.
+Summary: Long-horizon investors seek exposure to environmental regulatory risk while short-horizon investors avoid it, and these opposing responses offset their impacts on stock prices.

 Politics and Finance, Responsible Business, Institutional Investor

-Presentations: University of Melbourne, Asia-Pacific Corporate Finance Online Workshop†, New Zealand Finance Meeting (2025, scheduled)†
+Presentations: University of Melbourne, Asia-Pacific Corporate Finance Online Workshop†, New Zealand Finance Meeting (2025)†

 † Presented by co-author

-Summary: Provincial governors' ideologies profoundly influenced the intensity and outcomes of China's privatization wave around 2000.
+Summary: Provincial governors' ideologies profoundly influenced the intensity and outcomes of China's privatization around 2000.

 Summary: An increase in industry competition lowers the economic value of firms' patents.